indyscout97/deploy-ml/README.md

 This repository is for testing the deployment of ML models.
+For example use and my own personal use, I will be using an ML model and data from my phishing project.

-#### Quick start:
+### Quick start:
 To install the required libraries, simply run: 'pip install -r requirements.txt' while in your desired virtual environment

 Model fitting: